eugene-so/sandbox-cid/README.md

 A sample circleci configuration file is included for demonstration CID.

 ## deployment
-In this project, the final images are packaged into tar balls.
+In this project, the final images are packaged into tar balls and uploaded to the circleCI artifacts temporary storage.
 In a real world project, we would deliver the images to a permanent server like Amazon or Microsoft Azure.